FredyR4zox/Connect-Four-Bot/README.md

 ### Files
-* main.cpp - Requests input and calls the search functions
+* main.cpp - Requests input and calls the search functions.
-* Node.h - Implementation of the graph node's
+* Node.h - Implementation of the graph node's.
-* Config.h 	- Implementation of the game board and functions to work with the board
+* Board.h 	- Implementation of the game board and functions to work with the board.
-* Minimax.h - Implementation of the Minimax algorithm
+* Minimax.h - Implementation of the Minimax algorithm.
-* Alphabeta.h - Implementation of the Alpha-Beta Pruning algorithm
+* Alphabeta.h - Implementation of the Alpha-Beta Pruning algorithm.

-### Change the maximum depth
-The maximum depth that the search functions DFS, BFS, A* and Greedy have is 80 by default.
-To change this value go to the file "SearchMethods.h" and change the value of the constant MAX_DEPTH on the beginning of the file.
+### Bot vs Bot
+To have two bots play against each other, just uncomment line 122 in file main.cpp.

 ### Authors